Ask your agent: “Pay this $20 invoice from my Lightning balance.”

 - A shared payment daemon — run afpay on a trusted machine; agents send requests, limits stay enforced server-side.

-- Accepting payments — generate invoices and watch for incoming funds on any of the five networks.
+afpay container installstands one up in a container (Docker, Podman, or Apple) with one command. - Accepting payments — generate invoices and watch for incoming funds on any of the five networks.

 brew install agentfirstkit/tap/afpay # macOS / Linux

-cargo install agent-first-pay # any platform
+cargo install --path agent-first-pay

 Docs